 What exactly is tendonitis?

 Tendons are bands of very strong connective tissue in the body that attach muscles to bones.
 Tendonitis happens when a tendon becomes inflamed or irritated.
-Someone suffering from tendonitis will typically feel it in their major tendons, like those in the neck, elbows, biceps, wrists, knees, or Achilles.
+People suffering from tendonitis will typically feel it in their major tendons, like those in the neck, elbows, biceps, wrists, knees, or Achilles.

 Sports massage therapy is a highly effective way of managing and treating the pain caused by tendonitis.
-It is ideal for those experiencing tendonitis in the heel or Achilles specifically.
+It is ideal for those experiencing tendonitis in the heel or Achilles.
 Sports massage combines several different forms of massage and muscle manipulation to stretch and stimulate the muscles.
 By applying sustained pressure and friction to the tendon, sports massage can treat tendonitis and improve pain and mobility.

 Deep transverse friction massage (DTFM)